jundalisay/sp/content/en/research/sarkar/sutram/chapter-02c.md

 The internal and external pressures create stirrings in the object-bodies.

-These reach the different gates of the indriyas [organs] of the unit-body as waves flowing through the media of subtler bodies.
+These reach the different gates of the indriyas [organs] of the unit-body as waves flowing through the media of subtler bodies*.

+{{< n n="In Cartesian Physics, this is the 2nd Element" >}}

 These waves flow from those gates of organs through different nerves or with the help of internal secretions thereof, reach particular appropriative points of the brain.